Holiday hacks: how to dye eggs for Easter.

 This refers to an Easter egg with a pattern scratched onto the shell with a sharp object.
 Traditionally, a needle or awl is used in this ancient egg-decorating method.

 Using a needle or awl, scratch the desired ornament or design onto the dyed shell.
-Be very careful when working with a sharp object to avoid breaking the integrity of the egg.
+To avoid breaking the integrity of the egg, work very carefully with the sharp object.

 How to Decoupage on the Shell

 This technique involves decorating the egg with images glued onto it.
 Decorate the surface with patterns from paper napkins.
-Secure the images to the shell with the white of a raw egg.
+Secure the images to the shell using the white of a raw egg.

-Remember that only safe materials are suitable for decorating food items.
-Do not use chemical glues—silicate, PVA, shoe glue, or universal glue—and avoid attaching small items like beads or sequins.
+Remember that only safe materials are suitable for decorating food products.
+Do not use chemical glues—silicate, PVA, shoe, or universal—and avoid attaching small items like beads or sequins.

-…As you prepare for Easter and cook dishes for the feast, focus on positivity and approach your work with a joyful spirit, as festive creativity requires bright emotions.
+…As you prepare for Easter and cook dishes for the feast, focus on positivity and approach your work with a cheerful spirit, as festive creativity requires bright emotions.

 pexels.com